-I’ve been surrounded by wooden spoons my entire life.
-When I was 18, in 2012, I helped my father Robin Wood organise the very first Spoonfest.
-As I was designing a graphic for the festival T-shirts I noticed something.
+JoJo has been surrounded by wooden spoons my entire life.
+When she was 18, in 2012, she helped her father, Robin Wood, organise the very first Spoonfest.
+As she was designing a graphic for the festival T-shirts she noticed something.
 All the instructors were male.
 Where were all the female spooncarvers?
-Although spooncarving courses are very mixed in terms of gender, the professionals were all men.
-At that point I decided that by the next year I would be good enough to teach.
-And I was.
+Although spoon carving courses are very mixed in terms of gender, the professionals were all men.
+At that point she decided that by the next year she would be good enough to teach.
+And she was.

-That set off an obsession that’s continued to this day.
+This sparked an obsession that has continued to this day.
 The hunt for perfection.
-I’ve been learning and refining my spoons ever since.
-I’m particularly fascinated by the eating spoon.
+She has been learning and refining her spoons ever since.
+She holds a particular fascination for the eating spoon.
 There are endless challenges there to be conquered.
-Other spoons, if they don’t function to their peak potential, will still be used.
+Other spoons, if they don’t function to their peak potential, will still be useful.
 An eating spoon has to work in your mouth.
-My spoons are the product of a lifetime of learning and refinement.
-I obsess over every shape and curve to create the perfect combination of function and beauty.
+JoJo’s spoons are the product of a lifetime of learning and refinement.
+She obsesses over every shape and curve, to create the perfect combination of function and beauty.